michaeljung / Shutterstock.com

 Monkey Business Images / Shutterstock.com

 When you travel, lodging can be just as important (and as expensive) as airfare.
 Fortunately, there are many opportunities for discounts on military lodging.
 There is space-available lodging on military bases, but you can also get luxurious accommodations at a discount at Armed Forces Recreation Centers, hotels owned or operated by the U.S. military, often at top vacation destinations.
 These include the New Sanno Hotel in Tokyo, the Hale Koa Hotel in Honolulu and the Shades of Green Resort within Walt Disney World.
-Also, Hilton and Best Western offer discounts and savings when you and your family members stay at participating hotels.
+Also major chains, including Hilton and Best Western offer discounts and savings for military and family members at participating hotels.

 13. VA home loans